 Katutandike - Let's Get Started - Transforming Lives in Uganda

 We are here to assist the Ugandan NGO with the long term view to have them fully take over the operations.
-It is the role of the UK office to support the growth of Ka Tutandike (Uganda) over the next few years, and facilitate fundraising initiatives and provide strategic directions towards helping to grow robust, transparent programmes and projects, which are:
+It is the role of the UK office to support the growth of Ka Tutandike (Uganda) over the next few years, and facilitate social enterprise and fundraising initiatives and provide strategic directions towards helping to grow robust, transparent programmes and projects, which are:

 • well researched